robertnathe/MultiLayerPerceptron/README.md

  # Neural Network with Four Hidden Layers in C++

-This repository contains a C++ implementation of a deep neural network with four hidden layers.
-The network is designed for multi-class classification tasks and is trained using backpropagation with stochastic gradient descent.
+The C++ implementation of a deep neural network with four hidden layers is designed for multi-class classification tasks.
+It is trained using backpropagation with stochastic gradient descent.

 ## Key Features: